 Arterial diseases happen over time and for multiple reasons:

-Some of the symptoms related to arterial disease are pain while walking, chest and back pain, headaches, blurred vision and difficulty speaking.
+Some of the symptoms related to arterial disease are:

-At The Vein & Vascular Institute of Riverview diagnosing arterial diseases is performed using ultrasound technology that can help discover any blockage or weakening of the arteries.
+At The Vein and Vascular Institute of Riverview diagnosing arterial diseases is performed using ultrasound technology that can help discover any blockage or weakening of the arteries.

 Our Riverview Board Certified Vascular Surgeons can treat Aortic Aneurysm, Peripheral Arterial Disease and Carotid Artery Disease using non-invasive endovenous surgical techniques, such as angioplasty and stenting.